cenzwong/blog/03-Accessing-dtap-in-pods/readme.md

 # 2. Access dtap using pyspark
 ## Install pyspark
 There are lots of way to install Spark.
-For the most simplest purpose, I just do the
+The simplest way is to install pyspark package directly using ```pip install pyspark```.
+Run the following to install the prerequisite packages and pyspark.
 ```bash
 # install pyspark & Java
 apt-get install python3 -y